Blog

 Integrated data warehouse

 Traditionally, BI tools sit on top of separate data platforms managed by engineering teams.
-More recently, a new class of products have emerged that allow you to upload / connect to your data without engineering support.
-I find this to be a huge advantage as it allows moderately-technical users to get up and running without distracting / relying on external resources.
-(Self service also leads to challenges with data governance but that’s another story.)
+More recently, a new class of products has emerged that allows you to upload/connect to your data without engineering support.
+I find this to be a huge advantage as it allows moderately technical users to get up and running without distracting/relying on external resources.
+(Self-service also leads to challenges with data governance but that’s another story.)

-As an example, imagine easily joining together all of the spreadsheets you store in Google Drive / Dropbox with live data connections to Google Analytics / Facebook Analytics / financial data / more and then exploring and visualizing this data as you choose.
-That’s what these new platforms do all without the help of data engineerings resources.
+As an example, imagine easily joining together all of the spreadsheets you store in Google Drive / Dropbox with live data connections to Google Analytics / Meta Analytics / financial data / more and then exploring and visualizing this data as you choose.
+That’s what these new platforms do all without the help of data engineering resources.

 Data engineering for dummies